uliwitness/ocstrings/Readme.md

 When you write

+	myField.stringValue = NSLocalizedString( "fooBar", tableName: "FoobarFile", comment: "" )

+or

 	myField.stringValue = NSLocalizedStringFromTable( @"fooBar", @"FoobarFile", @"" )

-it is easy to mistype the key and the compiler can't tell you. ocstrings wraps these calls in an ObjC class so you can instead retrieve them like
+it is easy to mistype the key and the compiler can't tell you. ocstrings wraps these calls in a class so you can instead retrieve them like

 	myField.stringValue = FoobarFileStrings.fooBar